EOxServer/eoxserver/documentation/users/operators.rst

 linking of the *updated* dataset to all the container objects during the registration as this information is removed  by the de-registration.

-eoxs_collection_create
+collection create
 ~~~~~~~~~~~~~~~~~~~~~~

-The ``eoxs_collection_create`` command allows the creation of a dataset series
+The ``collection create`` command allows the creation of a dataset series
 with initial data sources or coverages included.
 In it's simplest use case,
 only the ``--identifier`` parameter is required, which has to be a valid and not
 yet taken identifier for the collection.
 By default a Dataset Series is created.

-Range types for datasets can be read from configuration files that are
+Coverage types for datasets can be read from configuration files that are
 accompanying them.
 There can be a configuration file for each dataset or one
 that applies to all datasets contained within a directory corresponding to a
 data source.
 Configuration files have the file extension ``.conf``.
 The file